-The eligibility criteria for these payments are as follows:
+The eligibility criteria for these incentive payments are as follows:

 - The apprentice must be a new employee to the business

-- The apprentice must have a contract of employment with a start date between 1 August 2020 and 31 January 2021 (inclusive)
+- The apprentice must have a contract of employment starting on or before 31 January 2022

 - The apprentice must not have been employed by the business within the six months prior to the contract start date